liammillar/seaglass/README.md

-# seaglass
-sea glass colour detector
+# sea glass colour detector
-An android app to detect and describe the colour of sea glass pieces.
+An android app uses camera to detect and describe the colour of sea glass pieces.

+## Installation

+Nothing to install yet.